smilefx/tmi-emote-parse/README.md

 ```

 ### Error
-Event fires if any error on load occurs for any channel. _(Object)_
+Event fires iff debug mode is enabled and any error on load occurs for any channel. _(Object)_

 **Parameters:**
 - `event`: _Object_ - Event